 The beautiful cars, the perfect food, the utterly exquisite house-- she had never looked at them the way she looked at this window, had never understood the passage of time the way she did now.
 She had experienced the biggest leap any human being had ever experienced.
 "Ever," she whispered.
 "My God."

-Belle turned and saw a small red dot hovering in the air behind her, recognized the voice.
+Belle turned and saw a small golden dot hovering in the air behind her, recognized the voice.
 "Linia?
 What's that light?"

 "Oh, this."
 It blinked out for a moment.
-Belle saw it travel down into her hand.
-"It's a little tag that used to be embedded in my forehead when I was manufactured.
-Misuko asked that I take it off in public, but I asked her if I could keep it in private.
-She agreed.
-I think she kinda likes it now.
+Belle saw it travel down into Linia's hand.
+"It's a little badge that used to be embedded in my forehead when I was manufactured.
+Misuko asked that I have it removed, but for sentimental reasons I had one made that could stick there with a magnet when I wanted it.
+When Misuko asked me to marry her she gave me this one, which is in her colors instead than those of Hunda Heavy Industries.
+I think she kinda likes it.
 It makes a good night light."
 Linia stepped closer and Belle realized she wasn't wearing any clothes.
 Neither of them were.
 "I heard you moving about and I wondered if you were okay."